 Medical Tags bring you a range of I.D Tags, Medical Identity Tags, Medical Jewellery, I.D Bracelets and Necklaces, Allertags, SOS Talisman and Medical Watches to be worn in case of an accident when you may not be able to communicate to the emergency services.
 Especially as most patients are transported to the hospital, alone, without relatives or friends to discuss possible life saving medical history.

 By wearing your medical information near your main pulse points, your neck or wrist, the item is more easily noticed by emergency staff.
 In these vital few minutes this is often the only way of conveying your vital drug allergy or medical condition that the medics need to treat you effectively.
 Visit their website to find out more about Medical tags.
+The chains do contain nickel.

 What medical jewellery do you wear?